greybax/greybax.github.io/source/posts/2018-09-16-netherlands-life-the-culture-of-bicycles.md

 But they taught us to look 5 times in ALL directions (not only to the right and to the left), when you cross the road - they can leave at any moment from any side and do not even think to give way or at least slow down...

-Happy cycling in Amsterdam! :y:
+Happy cycling in Amsterdam! ✌🏼